raczben/tco_study/README.md

 So if theese windows can be shifted, the timing could be closed.

 In most system-synchronous cases additional fix, and known delays are acceptable.
-Let's shift the data arrives with a whole clock cycle.
+Let's shift the *required data valid window* with a whole clock cycle.
 This one (or more) clock cycle delay called *multicycle path*.

 ![Multi-cycle requirement](doc_resources/mc_requirement.svg)

-In this case the FPGA doesn't need to be as fast as in the single-cycle mode, but now it should be relativly more accurate to hit the whole required valid window.
-What's more the harder thing is to not to violate the hold time requirements, in other words to hold data till the end of the required data valid window.
-So we can say that the FPGA have to be "as slow as possible".
+In this case the FPGA doesn't need to be as fast as in the single-cycle mode, but now it should be relatively more accurate to hit the whole *required valid window*.
+What's more, the harder thing is not to violate the hold time requirements, in other words, to hold data till the end of the *required data valid window*.
+So we can say that the FPGA has to be "as slow as possible".

 To set the multicycle path only the following constraint is needed: